inventhouse/allgit-tests/README.md

 # allgit-tests
-Tests and fixtures for algid
+Tests and fixtures for allgit